EDUCATION: University of Virginia, Ph.D.; University of Virginia, MA; University of Wisconsin-Milwaukee, MA; University of North Carolina, BA.

 Chris Szczesny-Adams, Ph.D. is a Professor in Art History at MIAD.
-Dr. Szczesny-Adams specialty is scholarship involving architecture, design, and art from the 19th to 21st centuries in America and abroad.
-Her research, writing, and professional presentations address Midwestern architecture and its broader impact, historic preservation and its contemporary implications in the built environment, the history of cities and their relation to the concepts of modernism, and contemporary architecture, design, and sustainability.
+Dr. Szczesny-Adams specialty is scholarship involving architecture, design, and art from the 19th to 21st centuries.
+Her research, writing, and professional presentations address Midwestern architecture, historic preservation, modernism, sustainability, and video games.
 Her scholarly work has been published in books and journals.

 - Read an article The Mark of Mix by Chris Szczesny-Adams

 - Read the article Milwaukee’s Forgotten Architects, featuring Chris Szczesny-Adams

 - Read the chapter “Edward Townsend Mix: Books and the Professional Architect in Nineteenth Century Milwaukee,” in American Architects and Their Books. by Chris Szczesny-Adams